 FPA believes financial planning is an essential profession that has an important impact on society.
 Those who practice this critical vocation, including FPA Members across the nation, are in a position to provide a positive, life-altering influence for their clients and their clients’ loved ones.
 But not everyone calling themselves a “financial planner” provides, or even offers, financial planning services.

 That needs to change.

-Over the past few years, the FPA Board of Directors, FPA Public Policy Council, and other industry groups have debated the merits of title protection that would ensure anyone professing to be a “financial planner” is actually doing financial planning while meeting minimum standards.
+Over the past few years, the FPA Board of Directors, FPA Public Policy Council, and other industry groups have debated the merits of title protection that would ensure anyone professing to be a “financial planner” meets threshold competency and ethical standards.
 While others may want to continue debating the issue, the FPA Board of Directors unreservedly believes this is a fight worth pursuing, especially considering a recent FPA advocacy survey revealed that 78% of FPA Members want the title “financial planner” to be protected.

 The push for title protection is a substantial advocacy issue that may require allocating resources and many years of planning and effort to realize.
 But FPA is ready to lead this push, which is why we are making the legal recognition of “financial planner” through title protection FPA’s primary advocacy objective now and in the years to come.
 There are four central reasons for this steadfast commitment to the legal recognition of “financial planner” through title protection.

 - Title protection of “financial planner” will distinguish financial planners from other financial service providers.
 If federal and/or state policymakers continue to leave “financial planner” undefined, some will take liberties with the title – even if they are not providing financial planning services.